-The mid-term exams (I and II) will be primarily testing new material introduced since the previous exam or since the start of the semester.
+The mid-term exam will be primarily testing new material introduced since the previous exam or since the start of the semester.

 Final Exam

 The final exam is a comprehensive exam in which all the material contained in the entire course is testable.